aprismatic/prismadb/docs/getting-started-proxies.md

 Prisma/DB has multiple [encryption schemes](../encryption-schemes) available, all of which has different purposes, and have their respective pros and cons.
 For example, if you need to perform computation over numeric columns, you will need to encrypt those columns with `ADDITION` and `MULTIPLICATION`.
 If performance is your priority, and you do not require any other features, you should choose `STORE` (AES).

-If you need to perform comparison operations on the columns such as `=`, `<`, `>=` on the columns, you will need `SEARCH` or `RANGE`. `SEARCH` is more secure, but generally slower when querying as it introduces false positive by design. `RANGE` is less secure, but it enables operations such as `>` and `<=`. `RANGE` is implemented with a binary tree, and would need to be rebalanced occasionally, which takes introduces quite a bit of downtime as it involves updating the entire database.
+If you need to perform comparison operations on the columns such as `=`, `<`, `>=` on the columns, you will need `SEARCH` or `RANGE`. `SEARCH` is more secure, but generally slower when querying as it introduces false positive by design. `RANGE` is less secure, but it enables operations such as `>` and `<=`. `RANGE` is implemented with a binary tree, and would need to be re-balanced occasionally, which takes introduces quite a bit of downtime as it involves updating the entire database.
 For a quick overview of the encryption schemes, we have a [support matrix](../encryption-schemes#support-matrix) that shows the features enabled by each encryption scheme.

 ## 4. Querying